hpfeeds/hpfeeds/docs/twisted_reference.rst

-.. _hpfeeds-asyncio-client-reference:
+.. _hpfeeds-twisted-client-reference:

 Client Reference
 ================

-.. module:: hpfeeds3.asyncio
+.. module:: hpfeeds3.twisted
-.. currentmodule:: hpfeeds3.asyncio
+.. currentmodule:: hpfeeds3.twisted

 Client Session
 --------------

-Client session is the recommended interface for subscribing and publish to a hpfeeds broker with asyncio.
+ClientSessionService is the recommended interface for subscribing and publish to a hpfeeds broker with Twisted.

 Usage example::